Chain Reactions

 Making chain reactions is all about just doing it, but getting started is often a challenge.
 Here are a few pointers.

-Make it Fun! – Find some fun materials and objects to include in your chain reaction.
+Make it Fun! – Come up with a theme or story to tell.
+Find some fun materials and objects to include in your chain reaction.
 This might be some stuffed animals or toys, kitchen tools or other random objects.
-You might also try and follow a theme or tell a story.
+Every year the Rube Goldberg Machine Contest offers a fun, theme-based challenge to participate in.

-Collecting materials – While one can really use almost anything to make chain reactions, there are a few important things you will likely want to include.
+Collecting materials – While almost anything can be used to make chain reactions, there are a few important things you may want to include.

 • Balls, marbles and other things that roll.

-• Ramps can be made from boards, tubes, cardboard, books.
+• Ramps, made from boards, tubes, cardboard, books.

 • Towers and other structures to build height.